unisdr/delta/_docs/installation/country-instance-installation.md

 ---

-*This document serves as the comprehensive technical reference for the DTS Project.
-For the latest updates and additional resources, please refer to the project repository and official documentation channels.*
+_This document serves as the comprehensive technical reference for the DELTA Resilience Project.
+For the latest updates and additional resources, please refer to the project repository and official documentation channels._